bishwast/bishwast.github.io/_pages/about.md

 author_profile: true
 ---

-# The Modern Defender
+# The Autonomous Defender

-I am a Cybersecurity Management Master’s candidate bridging the gap between traditional Security Operations and modern Data Science.
-Unlike the standard approach to Blue Teaming, I focus on building high-fidelity detection pipelines that leverage both rule-based SIEM logic and behavioral anomaly detection.
+I am a Cybersecurity Management Master’s candidate specializing in the intersection of **Security Operations (SOC)** and **Applied AI**.
+My work focuses on moving the industry from passive monitoring to **Autonomous Remediation**, building high-fidelity detection pipelines that leverage local LLMs and hardware-accelerated infrastructure.

-My core research focuses on designing a hybrid security architecture integrating **Splunk Enterprise** with **NVIDIA DGX** infrastructure.
-This unique setup allows me to simulate enterprise-scale threat hunting scenarios using **Apache Spark** and **RAPIDS**, moving beyond basic alert monitoring to focus on **Detection Engineering**—optimizing how threats are identified, triaged, and mitigated.
+My core expertise lies in designing privacy-first security architectures on **NVIDIA DGX (ARM64)** hardware.
+By integrating **Wazuh SIEM** with local **Llama 3.2** models, I have successfully engineered an end-to-end autonomous SOC loop that detects, analyzes, and mitigates threats—such as brute-force attacks—without cloud dependency or per-token costs.

-I am currently seeking opportunities in **Security Operations (SOC)** or **Detection Engineering** where I can apply data-driven strategies to defend critical infrastructure.
+I am currently seeking opportunities in **Security Operations (SOC)** or **Detection Engineering** where I can apply autonomous, data-driven strategies to defend critical infrastructure.

 ---